dyninst/examples/codeCoverage/README.md

+# Code Coverage

-This directory contains a simple code coverage tool built with DyninstAPI.
+### A simple code coverage tool built with DyninstAPI

 The tool uses Dyninst to instrument every function in a program binary as well as optionally instrumenting every basic block to record code coverage data.

-The goal of this tool is to demonstrate some of the capabilities of DyninstAPI.
+The goal is to demonstrate some of the capabilities of DyninstAPI.
 It does very little processing of the raw code coverage data, just some basic sorting when outputting the data.
 This tool should serve as the basis for creating a more feature-rich code coverage tool using Dyninst.